MethodAtlas

 In finance, event studies have been used since at least Fama et al. (1969).

 In the broader social sciences, event-study designs have become the standard way to visualize treatment dynamics in difference-in-differences settings.
-In many applied fields, an event-study plot is now a standard expectation in DiD papers.
+In many applied fields, an event-study plot is now a standard expectation in Difference-in-Differences (DiD) papers.

 The Static DiD Problem